-For tuition and fees associated with graduate programs, School of Law, School of Medicine, QU Online or the Business Four-Year BS/MBA program, please visit the respective websites below:
+For tuition and fees associated with graduate programs, School of Law, School of Medicine or the Business Four-Year BS/MBA program, please visit the respective websites below:

 The university offers a variety of payment plans to help you meet your educational expenses.
 These plans are available for the fall and spring terms, both on an annual and semester basis.
 Please note that payment plans are not available for the summer terms.
 The payment plan is not a loan program, and there are no interest or finance charges.
 The only initial cost to you is a small, nonrefundable enrollment fee per agreement.

-Families are encouraged to enroll online at the Bursar's website.
+Families are encouraged to enroll online at the One Stop website.
 Once you have set up your account through this secure website, you can authorize your monthly payments to be electronically sent from your checking, savings or credit card account.

 Resident Fee (Room and Board)

 The resident fee (room and board) is an all-inclusive fee for students living in on-campus housing.

 All costs are based on the 2021–22 figures.
 The Office of Undergraduate Admissions and the Quinnipiac University website can supply financial information.